 Within applications of relaxometry, protein applications require the most high resolution and sensitivity.
-Due to the value range of relaxation parameters of biomolecular systems, in addition to the demand of high resolution, rapid field switch is essential.
+Due to the value range of relaxation parameters of biomolecular systems, in addition to the demand for high resolution, a rapid field switch is essential.

-Recently, high-field static NMR become insufficient for biological system studies.
-Protein dynamics investigation requires field-depedent term in relaxation rate to extract the parameters in molecular motions.
-To understand the spectra density function of protein dynamics, field-dependent longitudinal relaxation becomes essential study in many biological systems [A. Refield, Journal of Biomolecular NMR 52(2):159-77].
-In addtiion to fundamental physics studies of protein dynamics , ligand-base 19F-NMR recreening was reported as an efficient method for performing ligand binding.
-19F longitudinal relaxation in different magnetic field uses dynamics properties of ligands to carry out fragment based screening[C. Dalvit and M. Piotto, Magnetic Resonance in Chemistry 55(2) (2016), DOI: 10.1002/mrc.4500]
+Recently, high-field static NMR becomes insufficient for biological system studies.
+Protein dynamics investigation requires field-dependent term in relaxation rate to extract the parameters in molecular motions.
+To understand the spectra density function of protein dynamics, field-dependent longitudinal relaxation becomes an essential study in many biological systems.

 In addition to protein dynamics investigation, relaxivity measurement on contrast agents is also a hot topic in NMR relaxometry studies.
-Relaxivity measurement is also a field-dependent relaxation measurement but observing on solvent side.
-Its important application is contrast agents in MRI.
-The agents perturb the relaxation mechanism in water in order to increase the imaging contrast at the region of interest.
+Relaxivity measurement is also a field-dependent relaxation measurement but observing on the solvent side.
+Its important application as contrast agents in MRI.
+The agents perturb the relaxation mechanism in water to increase the imaging contrast in the region of interest.

 Our field-cycler has been utilized in such studies and opened a comparable magnetic field range of relaxivity measurement as current MRI scanners.

-Dynamics behavior of polymers has been investigated by NMR field-cycling relaxometry for decades.
+Dynamics of polymers have been investigated by NMR field-cycling relaxometry for decades.
 The field-dependent relaxation (relaxomtry, or so called dispersion NMR, “NMRD”) allows researchers to have a detailed description of the amplitude and characteristic time of molecular motions.